Yetunde Ayeni-Babaeko

 Yetunde Ayeni-Babaeko (born 1978) is a Nigerian photographer.

-Life
+Early life and background

-Yetunde Ayeni-Babaeko was born in Enugu, Eastern Region, Nigeria in 1978.
+Ayeni-Babaeko was born in Enugu, Eastern Region, Nigeria in 1978.
 Her father was Nigerian and her mother was German.
 She moved to Germany as a child, attending secondary school there and completing a photography apprenticeship at Studio Be in Greven.
 In 2005 she returned to Nigeria.
-In 2007 she opened her own studio, Camera Studios, based in Ikeja.
+In 2007 she opened her own studio, Camara Studios, based in Ikeja.